microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 * void overridable OnShareTargetActivated (ShareTargetActivatedEventArgs)
 * EnteredBackgroundEventHandler EnteredBackground;
 * LeavingBackgroundEventHandler LeavingBackground;
+* SuspendingEventHandler Suspending;
 * EventHandler&lt;Object&gt; Resuming

 ## Application.Start method
+_Behavior update to existing API when running as Desktop app_

 Static method which provides the entry point and requests initialization of the application.
 Use the callback to instantiate the Application class.